jiubao/resource/README.md

 # resource
-resouce loading
+Some resource loading experiments when I'm work on map search page in Movoto. www.movoto.com

+1. lazyloadimg
-how to make your page loading faster
+  how to lazy load image in a high seo req page
+2. loadjs
+3. preloadtemplates
+...